johnbillion/query-monitor/CONTRIBUTING.md

 ### Post Release

-Note that the corresponding milestone on GitHub gets automatically closed via a [ProBot semver instance running on Glitch](https://glitch.com/~third-lycra).
+Note that the corresponding milestone on GitHub gets automatically closed via [ProBot semver](https://github.com/apps/probot-semver).
 New milestones are automatically created for the next major, minor, and patch releases where appropriate.

 1. Enter the changelog into [the release on GitHub](https://github.com/johnbillion/query-monitor/releases) and publish it.
 1. If this is a non-patch release, manually delete any [unused patch and minor milestones on GitHub](https://github.com/johnbillion/query-monitor/milestones) as ProBot semver doesn't handle this.